Vanishing lines in chromatic homotopy theory: Introduction

 extracted from the Tate diagram of spectral sequences above.
-Works of Ullman \cite{Ullman} and B\"{o}ckstedt--Madsen \cite{IbMadsenTate} show that as maps between integer-graded spectral sequences, both maps induce isomorphisms in a certain range.
-For our purposes, we extend their isomorphism regions to the $RO(G)$-graded pages. \begin{thm*}[\cref{defn:tauV} and \cref{prop:isoslicehfp}] For $V \in RO(G)$, let
+It is worth noting that prior works by Ullman \cite{Ullman} and B\"{o}ckstedt--Madsen \cite{IbMadsenTate} have shown that both maps induce isomorphisms within specific ranges in the integer-graded spectral sequence.
+For our purposes, we extend these isomorphism regions to the $RO(G)$-graded pages. \begin{thmx}[\cref{defn:tauV} and \cref{prop:isoslicehfp}] For $V \in RO(G)$, let